Linaro/lava/doc/v2/lava-queries-charts.rst

 Authorization and admin
 ***********************

 Queries which are not published are visible exclusively to the query owner.
 When query is published, it's results are generally visible to all users, providing that the user has access to the jobs which provide the results.
-All the authorization is managed through test jobs visibility rules, meaning that individual results will be omitted in the query display list depending on user authorization to see the specific jobs.
+All the authorization is managed through test jobs :term:`visibility` rules, meaning that individual results will be omitted in the query display list depending on user authorization to see the specific jobs.

 Besides owner of the specific query, administration of the query can be allowed to a group in the system as well, through the 'Group edit permission' option.